chrispahm/fruchtfolge/README.md

+# MOVED - THIS REPOSITORY IS DEPRECATED
+Development of this project continues at [https://github.com/fruchtfolge/client](https://github.com/fruchtfolge/client)

 # Fruchtfolge

 Fruchtfolge (german for crop rotation) is a web app project aimed at identifying optimal crop production plans for farmers, maximising their potential income.
 It is currently under development.